SuccessEbere/Success-Snake-Game/README.md

 # Success-Snake-Game
-A simple snake game built with Python and Pygame.
+This is a simple Snake game built with Python and Pygame.

-The snake is controlled usimg the arrow keys while avoiding collisions with any part of the snake.
+It demonstrates several fundamental programming concepts.
+It introduces variables, data types, loops, conditional statements, lists, functions, keyboard input handling, collision detection, object manipulation, and basic game development principles.

-The game ends when the snake bites itself.
+The game allows a snake to move around the screen, eat food to grow longer, keep track of a score, detect collisions with itself, and display a game-over screen.
+Through this project, a beginner can learn how Python programs are structured and how different programming concepts work together to create an interactive application.